ruby/www.ruby-lang.org/en/news/_posts/2014-02-24-ruby-1-9-3-p545-is-released.md

 Today Feb.
 24th is the 21th anniversary of Ruby.
 In commemoration of it, Ruby 1.9.3-p545 is released.

+This is the last ordinal release of Ruby 1.9.3.
+It means that Ruby 1.9.3 goes into the state of the security maintenance phase, and will never be released unless any critical regression or security issue will be found.
+This phase is planed to be maintained for 1 year.
+Then, maintenance of Ruby 1.9.3 will be ended at Feb.
+24th, 2015.

 This release includes many bugfixes.
 See [tickets](https://bugs.ruby-lang.org/projects/ruby-193/issues?set_filter=1&amp;status_id=5)
 and [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v1_9_3_545/ChangeLog) for details.